rev-net/memo/memo.md

 - **No Control:** Alternatively, it could choose to receive 0% of the tokens, relinquishing control to the broader community to encourage decentralized growth.
 - **Partial control:** The organization might opt for a middle ground, controlling a portion of the token supply for a set period.

 This flexibility allows traditional organizations to tailor the revnet to their specific needs and goals.
+Meanwhile, the revnet remains resiliant to being rugged by the entity, as doing so will incure the exit tax and benefit remaining holders most.
+Everyone involved is incentivizes to grow the revnet, even if there also exits other incentives alongside to grow a for-profit or non-profit traditional organization – in ideal cases these go hand-in-hand.

 Revnet Research Group (RRG) exemplifies this approach by taking a 40% split of the $REV revnet.
 This means RRG retains a significant stake in the revnet's growth while leaving 60% of the tokens to the broader community, incentivizing collective participation and shared success.